gutierrez-arcelus-lab/bcellactivation/README.md

 ##### Selecting individuals with high European ancestry

-In order to select individuals with European ancestry given PC coordinates, we computed the mean and SD for PC1 –PC4 in 1000 Genomes Europeans, and computed a z-score for each MGB individuals, selecting all individuals falling between -3 and +3 SDs for PC 1 and 2, and ±2 for PC 3 and 4.
+In order to select individuals with European ancestry given PC coordinates, we gate the PCA plot based on the range of values for PC1–PC4 in the 1000 Genomes European set.

 <img src="./plots/pca_eur.png" width="2400" />